Ditching Single-Use Plastics

 Have questions about this initiative or want to get involved?
 Contact Sustainability Chair Jill Ferris at firstname.lastname@example.org.

 As part of Phase II of our Master Plan, CBMM is building a new Welcome Center!
-Slated to open in fall 2023, the Welcome Center will replace a facility that has outlived its useful life and is costly to maintain.
+The Welcome Center will replace a facility that has outlived its useful life and is costly to maintain.

 The new building has been designed as a highly efficient structure, with both energy conservation and operating costs prioritized throughout the process.
 Energy efficiency was key in selecting mechanical systems, walls, ceilings and insulation, lighting, and many other building components, and specific design decisions were made regarding stormwater management and landscaping.